algosup/2023-2024-project-4-sportshield-team-8/documents/management/riskManagementPlan.md

 - Communication risks: risks related to the communication with the client.
 - Confidentiality risks: risks related to information leaks about the project.
 - Technical risks: risks related to the technical aspect of the project.
-- Security risks: risks related to the security of the product.
+- Security risks: risks associated with the product's safety performance.
 - Financial risks: risks related to the purchase of hardware aspect of the project.

 ## 4. Risk Analysis and Assessment